435vic/experimentalBot/README.md

 # experimentalBot
-Node.js proyect for the Twitter API
+Node.js project for the Twitter API